 These procedures apply to all purchases of equipment, furniture, appliances, single non- recurring supply purchases, repair and maintenance service requests, office supplies,

 lease payments, and other major purchases.
-The dollar thresholds and bidding procedures listed in this policy also apply to vehicles, copiers, computers and computer-related equipment, and telecommunications equipment and services; however, all computer and technology purchases must first receive approval from the FCAOG Computer and Technology Committee before proceeding with all other applicable purchasing procedures.
+The dollar thresholds and bidding procedures listed in this policy also apply to vehicles, copiers, computers and computer-related equipment, and telecommunications equipment and services; however, all computer and technology purchases must first receive approval from the FCAOG Executive Director.

 Office supplies and other routine supplies should be purchased through office personnel appointed for such tasks by the Executive Director.
-These supplies may be purchased from the best-known source; however, local merchants should be used whenever possible if costs are in line with outside sources.
+These supplies may be purchased from the most cost effective source; however, local merchants should be used whenever possible if costs are in line with online sources.
 These items do not require a purchase order or bidding process as long as individual items do not cost more than $250.00 and/or total order is not more than $500.00.
-Also, recurring, budgeted expenses for groceries do not fall under these procedures if it can be documented that purchases are being made from best source vendors and/or through State of Utah contracts, and they are within annual approved budget amounts.
+Also, recurring, budgeted expenses for groceries do not fall under these procedures if it can be documented that purchases are being made from best and most cost-effective source vendors and/or through State of Utah contracts, and they are within annual approved budget amounts.

 All purchases require program-level approval.
 Department heads and program directors are to ensure the following procedures are followed when approving purchases: (a) said purchases are permissible within specific grants or contracts; (b) all purchases are made to maximize cost savings and program benefits; (c) purchases fall within approved annual budget amounts; (d) applicable AOG Purchasing Procedures are followed.